-A partner in the firm Lester & Gibbs; in February 1860 he was the 1st black to sit as a juror.
+In February 1860 he was the 1st Black to sit as a juror in B.C.

 Peter Lester moved with his wife Nancy and five children to San Francisco from Philadelphia in 1850, where he was appalled to find that slavery was still a fact of life in the free state of California.
-In an attempt to do something about this, he invited black slaves and domestic workers into his home to lecture about their rights and to teach them anti-slavery songs.
+In an attempt to do something about this, he invited slaves and domestic workers into his home to educate them about their rights and to teach them anti-slavery songs.

-Despite this success, Peter Lester was not pleased with the way blacks were treated in California.
-In one incident, two white men assaulted him in his store with a cane and stole a pair of shoes; he could not press charges against the men because courts did not allow testimony by African Americans.
+However, Peter Lester was not pleased with the way blacks were treated in California.
+In one incident, two white men assaulted him in his store with a cane and stole a pair of shoes; he could not press charges against the men because courts did not allow testimony by African-Americans.
 Then in 1858, Lester’s 15-year-old daughter, Sarah Lester, became part of a local uproar when the pro-slavery San Francisco Herald printed an anonymous letter demanding her removal from an otherwise all-white school.
 After several weeks of active debate on the matter, Peter removed his daughter from the school.

-In spite of the success of the Lester & Gibbs business, Lester himself was a private man and left no documents or papers, so it is speculation that he may have felt some satisfaction that he was the 1st Black to sit on a jury in the Vancouver Island colony.
+While the Lester & Gibbs business was prominent in early Victoria, Lester himself was a private man and left no documents or papers, so it is speculation that he may have felt some satisfaction that he was the 1st Black to sit on a jury in the Vancouver Island colony.

 A brief article in the Colonist on February 18, 1860 reads as: “A negro on the Jury list”: The article state that Mr. Peter Lester, a Black grocer, was the first juror called in the Butts case.
 Butts objected to him at first, but Lester was allowed to take his seat with the jury.”